ScoLud54/Blender-Land/PlayableAnimations/README.md

-Game Designed by Team Kaiju using 3d model and animations of Kaiju Dino
+Game Designed by Team Kaiju using 3d model and animations of Kaiju Dino (`not all animations found in-game but are in blender files`)

 Animations and general movement are better on a controller